 There are some cases in which terminating a contract may not be legally allowed based on the terms of said contract or general contract laws.
 This means that in certain situations, terminating a contract could be against the contract itself, and thus you could be breaching the contract by requesting the termination.
 In addition, inciting a wrongful termination may mean that you could owe the other party damages based on the contract terms laid out in the original contract.

-Damages may be owed to the non-breaching party in the event that you terminate the contract wrongfully.
+Damages may be owed to the non-breaching party if you terminate the contract wrongfully.
 These damages might include consequential damages or direct damages that would put the other party in the original financial position they would have been in if the original contract had been taken to completion and not violated.

 A negative consequence may be involved, should a party terminate a construction contract wrongfully.